 Truck accidents––accidents between passenger vehicles and commercial or semi-trucks––can result in some of the worst auto accidents on the road.
 The risk of severe, life-threatening injuries is high.
-Injured parties must file strong, smart personal injury or wrongful death claims to receive fair and just compensation.
+Injured parties must file strong,wrongful death or smart personal injury law claims to receive fair and just compensation.

 Attorney Nigel knows that monetary compensation will never fully make you whole, but it will help pay bills and reduce some stress so that you and your loved ones can work at regaining control of your life again.
 Nigel helps injured victims in Atlanta and throughout the state of Georgia.
-Nigel will thoroughly investigate the truck accident and guide you through the process of a personal injury or wrongful death claim.
+A personal injury or wrongful death claim can be challenging, but Nigel will expertly guide you through the process through his experience as one of the best truck accident lawyers in The USA.
 Nigel understands what is at stake and will put all his resources towards a successful end.
 Contact the Law Office of Nigel Phiri at 678-813-0498 today to schedule a free initial consultation.

 How do Federal Regulations Impact Georgia Trucking Accidents?

 Every driver on the road is required to follow the rules of the road of the jurisdiction that they are in.
 However, because of the amount of time that they spend on the road as well as the potential devastating consequences that can occur if things go wrong, truck drivers are subject to an additional level of regulations.
 These regulations are created by the Federal Motor Carrier Safety Administration (FMCSA), which is the federal agency tasked with providing safety oversight for commercial motor vehicles in the United States.